iverzh/ripple-working-memory/README.md

-ipple Analysis for Working Memory Task
+#Ripple Analysis for Working Memory Task

 This repository contains MATLAB code for analyzing ripple oscillations in human intracranial EEG data during a Sternberg working memory task.
 The analysis includes ripple detection, characterization, co-occurrence analysis across brain regions, and single-trial visualization.

 ## Data Availability

-All data analyzed in this repository are **publicly available** through the DANDI Archive:
+All data analyzed in this repository are from a previously published  **publicly available** through the DANDI Archive:

-**DANDI Dataset 000673**: *Control of working memory by phase?amplitude coupling of human hippocampal neurons*
+**DANDI Dataset 000673**: *Control of working memory by phase amplitude coupling of human hippocampal neurons*
 - **URL**: https://dandiarchive.org/dandiset/000673
 - **Contents**:
   - Local field potential (LFP) recordings from human intracranial electrodes